 The letter explaining that a place cannot be offered to your child will include an appeal form and details of how to appeal if you wish to do so.
 The letter will also tell you the time limit within which you can appeal where appropriate.

-You must send the completed appeal form to the School Admissions Team, East Annexe, Town Hall, Sankey Street, Warrington, WA1 1UH or alternatively you can email a scanned copy to schooladmissions@warrington.gov.uk Photographs of the appeal forms will not be accepted.
+To lodge an appeal you must complete and return the appeal form to, School Admissions Team, East Annexe, Town Hall, Sankey Street, Warrington, WA1 1UH or; alternatively you can email a scanned copy to schooladmissions@warrington.gov.uk